GoogleCloudPlatform/serverless-expeditions/cloud-run-alwayson-cpu-weather-advisory/python/README.md

 1. **Run** `gcloud run deploy weather --allow-unauthenticated --platform managed` to deploy to Cloud Run; optionally add `--source . --region REGION` for non-interactive deploy
     - A `Dockerfile` is optional, but if you wish to create one, place it in the top-level folder so the build system can access it.
-    - Deploying this as a Python 2 to Cloud Run requires a [supporting `Dockerfile`](https://github.com/googlecodelabs/cloud-nebulous-serverless/blob/main/cloud/python/Dockerfile).
+    - Deploying this as a Python 2 app to Cloud Run requires a [supporting `Dockerfile`](https://github.com/googlecodelabs/cloud-nebulous-serverless/blob/main/cloud/python/Dockerfile).